jcgl17/wnl/README.md

 # `wnl`—Wait 'n' Listen

-This is a tool to facilitate the ["Unix as IDE" concept](https://blog.sanctum.geek.nz/series/unix-as-ide/).
+This is a tool to facilitate ["Unix as IDE"](https://blog.sanctum.geek.nz/series/unix-as-ide/) workflows.
 It enables quick and easy execution of common tasks.
-For example, by binding those tasks to keyboard shortcuts.
+It especially makes it easy to bind those tasks to keyboard shortcuts.

 If you have a command you want to be able to trigger again and again, preface the command with 'wnl':